What is the Grande Ecole du Numérique?

 The courses developed with support from GEN (seed funding and accreditation via the GEN label) cover a very broad range of digital skills.
 Some of these have a direct relevance to manufacturing skills, such as IoT & Robotics, although it can be argued that all of the digital skills are likely to be applicable across most sectors of the economy, including manufacturing.

 There are 500 certified courses with an average duration of seven months but can last up to three years.
+These are delivered by a range of organisations including private sector training providers, not-for profit organisations and universities.
 The courses cover 80 digital professions and GEN groups these into nine families:

 - Network, infrastructure & security

 - Management & Strategy